-CITY OF AUSTELL 2010 Annual Water Quality Report
+2011 Annual Water Quality Report

-This is an annual report on the quality of water delivered by the City of Austell.
-This report meets the federal Safe Drinking Water Act (SDWA) requirements for the Consumer Confidence Report (CCR) and contains information on the source of our water, its constituents, and the health risks associated with any contaminants.
+This is an annual report on the quality of water delivered to you by the City of Austell Water System.
+This report meets the federal Safe Drinking Water Act requirements for the Consumer Confidence Report and contains information on the source of our water, its constituents, and the health risks associated with any contaminants.

 Safe water is vital to our community.
-Please read this report carefully, and if you have any questions, contact Austell Public Works at (770) 944-4325.
+Please read this re Works at (770) 944-4325 or by e-mail to duane@austell.org Please read this report carefully, and if you have any questions, contact Austell Public